arq5x/gemini/README.md

 ``gemini`` is not yet ready for safe consumption, but stay tuned...we're working hard on it.

-If you are okay living dangerously and potentially being disappointed, you can install and play with ``gemini`` as follows:
+If you are okay living dangerously and potentially being disappointed, you can install ``gemini`` as follows:

     python setup.py install

-    sudo ./install-data.py
+One of the more appealing features in ``gemini`` is that it automatically annotates variants in a VCF file with several genome annotations (see below for more details).
+However, you must first install these data files on your system.
+It's easy enough --- you just need to run the following script and tell it in which what full path you'd like to install the necessary data files.
+    gemini/install-data.py /path/to/gemini/data/